 Debt Covenants.
-We were in compliance with our debt covenants, as amended, at January 31, 2018.
-A summary of the significant financial covenants that govern our revolving credit facility, as amended, compared to our actual compliance status at January 31, 2018 is presented below:
+We were in compliance with our debt covenants, as amended, at January 31, 2019.
+A summary of the significant financial covenants that govern our Revolving Credit Facility, as amended, compared to our actual compliance status at January 31, 2019 is presented below:

-Actual Required Minimum/ Maximum Interest Coverage Ratio must equal or exceed minimum 3.29:1.00 1.25:1.00 Leverage Ratio must not exceed maximum 2.46:1.00 4.00:1.00 ABS Excluded Leverage Ratio must not exceed maximum 1.09:1.00 2.00:1.00 Cash Recovery Percent must exceed stated amount 4.80% 4.20% Capital Expenditures, net, must not exceed maximum \$9.8 million \$75.0 million
+Actual Required Minimum/ Maximum Interest Coverage Ratio for the quarter must equal or exceed minimum 5.08:1.00 1.00:1.00 Interest Coverage Ratio for the trailing two quarters must equal or exceed minimum 4.59:1.00 1.50:1.00 Leverage Ratio must not exceed maximum 1.94:1.00 4.00:1.00 ABS Excluded Leverage Ratio must not exceed maximum 1.28:1.00 2.00:1.00 Capital Expenditures, net, must not exceed maximum \$16.0 million \$100.0 million

-All capitalized terms in the above table are defined by the revolving credit facility, as amended, and may or may not agree directly to the financial statement captions in this document.
-The covenants are calculated quarterly, except for the Cash Recovery Percent, which is calculated monthly on a trailing three-month basis, and Capital Expenditures, which is calculated for a period of four consecutive fiscal quarters, as of the end of each fiscal quarter.
+All capitalized terms in the above table are defined by the Revolving Credit Facility and may or may not agree directly to the financial statement captions in this document.
+The covenants are calculated quarterly, except for capital expenditures, which is calculated for a period of four consecutive fiscal quarters, as of the end of each fiscal quarter.

 Capital expenditures.
 We lease the majority of our stores under operating leases, and our plans for future store locations anticipate operating leases under existing GAAP, but do not exclude store ownership.
-Our capital expenditures for future new store projects should primarily be for our tenant improvements to the property leased (including any new distribution centers and cross-dock facilities), the cost of which is estimated to be between \$1.3 million and \$1.5 million per store (before tenant improvement allowances), and for our existing store remodels, estimated to range between \$0.5 million and \$1.0 million per store remodel (before tenant improvement allowances), depending on store size.
+Our capital expenditures for future new store projects should primarily be for our tenant improvements to the property leased (including any new distribution centers and cross-dock facilities), the cost of which is estimated to be between \$1.8 million and \$2.3 million per store (before tenant improvement allowances), and for our existing store remodels, estimated to range between \$0.5 million and \$2.0 million per store remodel (before tenant improvement allowances), depending on store size.
 In the event we purchase existing properties, our capital expenditures will depend on the particular property and whether it is improved when purchased.
 We are continuously reviewing new relationships and funding sources and alternatives for new stores, which may include "sale-leaseback" or direct "purchase-lease" programs, as well as other funding sources for our purchase and construction of those projects.
 If we do not purchase the real property for new stores, our direct cash needs should include only our capital expenditures for tenant improvements to leased properties and our remodel programs for existing stores.
-We opened three new stores during fiscal year 2018, and currently plan to open five to nine new stores during fiscal year 2019.
-Additionally, we plan to upgrade several of our facilities and continue to enhance our IT systems during fiscal year 2019.
-Our anticipated capital expenditures for fiscal year 2019 are between \$30 and \$35 million.
+We opened seven new stores during fiscal year 2019, and currently plan to open 12 to 15 new stores during fiscal year 2020.
+Additionally, we plan to upgrade several of our facilities and continue to enhance our IT systems during fiscal year 2020.
+Our anticipated capital expenditures for fiscal year 2020 are between \$57.5 and \$62.5 million.

-Cash Flow
+Cash Flow.
 We periodically evaluate our liquidity requirements, capital needs and availability of resources in view of inventory levels, expansion plans, debt service requirements and other operating cash needs.
 To meet our short- and long-term liquidity requirements, including payment of operating expenses, funding of capital expenditures and repayment of debt, we rely primarily on cash from operations.
-As of January 31, 2018, beyond cash generated from operations we had (i) immediately available borrowing capacity of \$207.6 million under our revolving credit facility, (ii) \$462.6 million that may become available under our revolving credit facility if we grow the balance of eligible customer receivables and our total eligible inventory balances and (iii) \$9.3 million of cash on hand.
+As of January 31, 2019, beyond cash generated from operations we had (i) immediately available borrowing capacity of \$381.0 million under our Revolving Credit Facility and (ii) \$5.9 million of cash on hand.
 However, we have, in the past, sought to raise additional capital.